 In each episode, guests and listeners are invited to reflect on prompts designed to encourage thoughtful, in-depth discussion.
-You are invited to contribute your own thoughts and questions, which may be taken up at the Living Dialogs Webinar (information in sidebar) with the same guests a couple of weeks following each episode’s release.
+You are invited to contribute your own thoughts and questions, which may be taken up at the Living Dialogs Webinar with the same guests a couple of weeks following each episode’s release (webinar info in sidebar).

 Podcast S1E1: Principles, Aesthetics, and Sustainability of Living Architecture

 With Jenny Sabin, Mitchell Joachim, Philip Beesley

 In this episode, expert architects and designers Jenny Sabin, Mitchell Joachim, and Philip Beesley consider the core principles, aesthetics, and sustainability of living architecture.